Police Cite Texting Woman in Hit-and-Run Crash

 The Morristown, TN, police chief, Roger Overholt, said that this situation clearly proves the danger of texting while behind the wheel, and he and John’s mother, Jennifer Chess, are both urging drivers to think again before picking up their phones while driving.
 The next person who’s hit may not be as lucky as John.

-If you or a loved one has been involved in a hit-and-run crash, consult with a skilled car accident attorney.
+If you or a loved one has been involved in a hit-and-run crash, consult with a skilled car accident lawyer in Chattanooga.